Bring Some Gin For This Housatonic

 Why?
 Because there is not a single piece of “important” art there for me to pretend to know about for starters.
-And the fact that the current exhibit consisted of the college student’s art certainly makes this report much more fun – as you’ll hopefully agree.
+And the fact that the current exhibit consisted of the college student’s art certainly makes this report much more fun in a way.
 Future Van Gogh’s these kids are not.
 I may not know art, but at least I know that.

-I was not alone for my trip, as this visit was an early stop during a full day of festivities with Friends of CTMQ Rob C and Yvonne – both up from NYC for the experience.
+I was not alone for my trip, as this visit was an early stop during a full day of festivities with friends Rob C. and Yvonne – both up from NYC for the experience.
 It was a beautiful early Saturday morning – so beautiful that the fact that we were in downtown Bridgeport did not take away from our sunny dispositions.
 I parked on an empty street and we made our way over to the college campus.

 Once in the main gallery, we were confronted with the student’s art.
-Hmmm, not the best stuff.
 Now, over the years there have been some very impressive exhibits here; it just so happens that we didn’t get so lucky.
-For example, here are three exhibits that look like they would have been cool:

 I guess now would be a good time to say that I cannot paint or draw and all this stuff is better than I could ever do.
 Yes… even “80’s Rocker sketch that I saw a million times on the back of notebooks in 5th grade” drawings:

 To be fair, I thought this sculpture of Wendy’s straws lit from below was the coolest thing at the whole museum: